This guide covers the 3 steps to getting your spreadsheet into Routific.

 1. Format Your Spreadsheet

 If you have your own spreadsheet data, keep reading this section.
-If you export your data from an ERP, CSM, Order Management system, or Shopify, skip to Step 2 (Download Your Spreadsheet).
+If you export your data from an ERP, CSM, Order Management system, skip to Step 2 (Download Your Spreadsheet).

 What Each Column Means